 To review progress in fulfilling the System Operational Plan

 To review continued membership eligibility of libraries that are members of the System

+e.
+Advocacy and Education

+i.
+To identify and address library challenges

+ii.
+To collaborate with partners

+iii.
+To promote library values and funding

+iv.
+To develop and promote advocacy resources

 Nominating Committee for Officers of the Board

-To develop a slate of officer candidates from the Directors serving on the board at the beginning of the fiscal year
+To develop a slate of officer candidates from the Directors serving on the board at the beginning of the fiscal year and to provide the slate for the July meeting

-Each candidate shall be contacted about their willingness to serve as an officer
+To ensure each candidate shall be contacted about their willingness to serve as an officer

-The Slate of Officers shall be voted on at the July meeting of the Board Ad Hoc Committees
+f.
+Ad Hoc Committees

+i.
 The President may appoint Ad Hoc committees as needed.
 Members of Ad Hoc committees may also include other personnel associated with the System, but who are not members of the Board of Directors.
 Ad Hoc committees must include members of the Board, and no library associated with the System can have more than one member on an Ad Hoc committee.

 Section 11.
 Meetings

 The Board shall hold a minimum of nine (9) regular monthly meetings per year to conduct the business of the System.
-The dates, times and locations of the meetings shall be determined at the July meeting.
+The dates, times, and locations of the meetings shall be determined at the July meeting.
 Board agendas shall be posted in accordance with the Illinois Open Meetings Act.

 All Board and Committee meetings will be conducted in full compliance with the Open Meetings Act (5 ILCS 120/1 et seq.).
-All Board, Committee, and sub-committee meetings will be conducted in full compliance with the Open Meetings Act (5 ILCS 120/1 et seq.) and the IHLS Policy on Meetings via Electronics Means.
+All Board, Committee, and sub-committee meetings will be conducted in full compliance with the Open Meetings Act (5 ILCS 120/1 et seq.) and the IHLS Policy on Meetings via Electronic Means.

-The President may call special meetings on his/her initiative; the President must call a special board meeting when requested by at least five (5) board members.
+The President may call special meetings on theirinitiative; the President must call a special board meeting when requested by at least five (5) board members.
 Notice shall be given 48 hours prior to the date of the meeting and shall state the business to be transacted.
 The meeting will be limited to the business stated.

 A quorum shall be a simple majority of the members of the System Board.
 With fifteen (15) members, the quorum is eight (8).

-Should both the President and Vice-President be absent from any meeting, the Directors present shall choose from among their number, a temporary, presiding Officer who shall be designated President Pro Tem for that meeting.
+Should both the President and Vice-President be absent from any meeting, the Directors present shall choose from among their number a temporary, presiding Officer who shall be designated President Pro Tem for that meeting.

 A roll call vote shall be taken for the expenditure of funds, execution of a contract, and upon the request of any board member.